StefanoAllesina/BSD-QBio3/docs/index.md

 * **Software for NGS**: This will take a while, so start early.
 [Here are](https://github.com/StefanoAllesina/BSD-QBio3/blob/master/workshops/yang/NGS_workshop_software_installation.pdf) very detalied instructions.
 Follow them closely and contact Lixing Yang in case of problems.

 * **UNIX Emulator**: If you are using Windows, you need to install a UNIX emulator.
-We suggest downloading the version control software `Git` (which we are not going to use, but that you might want to master!), because it ships with a small emulator (`Git Bash`).
+We suggest downloading the version control software `Git` (you will need this anyway!), because it ships with a small emulator (`Git Bash`).
 Simply go to [this page](https://git-scm.com/download/win) and follow the instructions.

+* **Git**: For both Windows and Mac users, you need to install the version control software `Git`.
+Windows users may have already completed this as part of your UNIX emulator install.
+If so, you're all set.
+If not, Windows users can try [this link](https://git-for-windows.github.io/).
+For Mac users, please go [here](https://git-scm.com/download/mac) to download `Git`.

+* **libcurl**: For one of the bonus data challenges, you will also need to install the Unix utility `libcurl`.
+If you haven't done so already, you can find installation instruction links here by first clicking on the libcurl [Download Wizard](https://curl.haxx.se/dlwiz/?type=lib).
+You only need to install the pure binary libcurl package.

 ## Downloading the data